egrosdou01/blog.grosdouli.dev/blog/2025-01-06-sveltos-what's-new/sveltos-what's-new-part-2.md

 ## Express Kyverno ClusterProfile as a Template

 With the latest Sveltos [release](https://github.com/orgs/projectsveltos/discussions/893), we can express a Sveltos `ClusterProfile` as a **template**.
-This feature allows us not only to utilise a **GitOps** approach towards Kubernetes deployments but create a dynamic and scalable configuration for a fleet of clusters.
+This feature allows us not only to utilise a **GitOps** approach towards Kubernetes deployments but also to create a dynamic and scalable configuration for a fleet of clusters.
 In this section, we will update the Kyverno Sveltos `ClusterProfile` to a template and **set conditions** for the Kyverno deployment based on the managed clusters' **Kubernetes version**.

 ```yaml
 apiVersion: config.projectsveltos.io/v1beta1